Ireland flag Union Jack flag icon United Kingdom Canada flag Canada

 How we recruit and attract employees

-• Clearly setting out and embedding our commitment to diversity within our target culture model and Code of Conduct, as well as on our careers pages.
+• Our commitment to diversity is reflected within our target culture model and Code of Conduct, as well as on our careers pages.

 How we develop our people and support them to grow

-• Provide the development and stretch challenges, to enable our female talent to reach their potential.
+• We provide development and stretch challenges to enable our female talent to reach their potential.

-• Support people to grow their careers through our General Insurance and People Leaders Academies.
+• We support people to grow their careers through our General Insurance and People Leaders Academies, as well as supporting attainment of professional insurance qualifications.

 How we approach remuneration and managing performance

-• Continue to enhance gender monitoring within our performance moderation, and pay bonus and review processes.
+• We continue to monitor gender within our performance moderation, pay and bonus processes.

-• Enhancing our support for parents through our parental leave benefits – increasing our maternity and adoption and doubling paternity leave and pay.
+• We proudly support parents through our parental leave benefits through things like competitive maternity, adoption, paternity leave and pay.

 How we consider the health & safety and wellbeing of our people